Jo Buyske, M.D. President & Chief Executive Officer

-Dr. Bruce Perler joined the ABS in 2016, succeeding Dr. Robert Rhodes.
-In addition to his ABS position, Dr. Perler is the Julius H. Jacobson II Professor of Surgery and vice chair for clinical operations and financial affairs at Johns Hopkins University, as well as director of the vascular noninvasive laboratory.
+Dr. Bruce Perler joined the ABS in 2016, succeeding Dr. Robert Rhodes as associate executive director for vascular surgery.
+He was named vice president in 2019.
+Dr. Perler is clinically active, and in addition to his ABS position, he is the Julius H. Jacobson II Professor of Surgery and vice chair for clinical operations and financial affairs at Johns Hopkins University, as well as director of the vascular noninvasive laboratory.
 He previously served for more than a decade as chief of the division of vascular surgery and endovascular therapy, and is the founder and past director of the vascular surgery training program.
 Originally from New Bedford, Massachusetts, he completed his medical degree at Duke University and his general surgery residency and vascular surgery fellowship at Massachusetts General Hospital.
-He joined Johns Hopkins in 1982 as assistant professor of surgery.

 Dr. Perler has served as president of the Society for Vascular Surgery, Southern Association for Vascular Surgery, Eastern Vascular Society, and Chesapeake Vascular Society, and on the executive council of the Association of Program Directors in Vascular Surgery.
 He is co-editor of Rutherford's Vascular and Endovascular Surgery, 9th Edition and past senior editor of the Journal of Vascular Surgery.
 Dr. Perler is certified by the ABS in vascular surgery and previously in general surgery.

 Dr. John Mellinger first joined the ABS in 2014 when he was elected to the original board of directors (now the ABS Council), having been nominated by the Association of Program Directors in Surgery (APDS).
 He was selected as vice chair-elect in 2018, and joined the new ABS Board of Directors following the ABS governance redesign in 2019.
 He served as vice chair and chair of the board of directors in 2019 and 2020, respectively.